CS 112

 }

 The method should return true if the number was inserted in the array.
-If the position specified is not within the current range of elements of the array (i.e. 0 to numElements) or if the array is currently full and a new element cannot be inserted, then the method should return false.
+If the position specified is not within the filled range or if the array is currently full (e.g. number of elements equals the size of the array) then the method should return false.

 (Hint: Think carefully about what an insert into the array implies.
-The physical structure of the array cannot change, therefore what must happen if a value is to be inserted somewhere in the middle of the range of elements without losing any of the existing elements.)
+The physical structure of the array cannot change, therefore what must happen if a value is to be inserted somewhere in the middle of the array without losing any of the existing elements.)

-1. Write a method to remove the smallest element in the array.
+1. Write a method that removes an element at a specified position in the array.

 ....